paramrajpura/HM_RAT/README.md

 How to Use it :
 - Change the list_tetrode[] with the number of tetrode you want to use.

-- Change the path to the recording (MDA file)
+- Change the path to the recording (MDA file), the path of the OutPut

+OutPuT :

+Phy folder of the tetrode in the list_tetrode of the recording
 ## Running the script
 It will ask as an input the path to the folder where the mda file are stored And create a folder as an output with the downsampled mda file per study day in the folder where the mda file are stored